Anthony Wonke: Career

 In 2008, he was granted exclusive access to the female British Olympic Gymnastics squad, showing the hopes, joys and disappointments behind the Olympic dream.
 The resulting 90-minute documentary, Gymnast, was broadcast on BBC2 in June 2012.

 In 2008, he won the BAFTA Factual Series Award for his epic 8 x 50-minute BBC 1 documentary series The Tower: A Tale of Two Cities.
 He directed and series-produced this over three years, charting the extremes of contemporary society by focusing on a tower block within one of the poorest council estates in London which was being sold as luxury flats.
-The series was also nominated for a Grierson and Broadcast Award, and won the RTS Award for Factual Editing.
+The series was also nominated for a Grierson and Broadcast Award and won the RTS Award for Factual Editing.

 Subsequently, Wonke series produced and directed The £800M Railway Station, a 6 x 30-minute series for BBC 2.
 Nominated for a Broadcasting Press Guild Award, the series explores the passion, sacrifice and politics behind the renovation of St Pancras International.

 In 2012, The Battle for Marjah, the 90-minute feature documentary Wonke made with Ben Anderson about a platoon of marines in Afghanistan with Wall to Wall Media for HBO/Channel 4, was nominated for three Emmy awards and won the History Makers Award for Best Current Affairs.
-Also in 2012, Crack House USA, a 90-minute film he directed for MSNBC/More 4 about a drugs gang in Chicago brought down by a federal wire tap, was nominated for the BAFTA Factual Photography Award.
+Also in 2012, Crack House USA, a 90-minute film he directed for MSNBC/More 4 about a drugs gang in Chicago brought down by a federal wiretap, was nominated for the BAFTA Factual Photography Award.

 In 2013, Fire in the Night, a theatrical documentary about the Piper Alpha disaster produced by STV for Creative Scotland/BBC, had its world premiere at the Edinburgh International Film Festival and won the festival's Audience Award.
 It was also nominated for three Scottish BAFTAs including the Audience Film Award and best Feature Film and won best Single documentary.
 It was released in UK cinemas before its TV premiere on BBC2 to coincide with the 25th anniversary of the disaster.